Equidistribution of Hodge loci II: Introduction

 It sometimes happens that the form $\pi_*p^*\omega_{G/H}$ vanishes (this vanishing played an important role in \cite{tholozan2016volume}).
 In that case, our theorem only asserts that positive and negative intersection points ``cancel each other'' asymptotically.

 The theorem is stronger when $G/K$, $H/L$ and $S$ are complex analytic.
 Then, all intersections are counted positively and the form $\pi_*p^*\omega_{G/H}$ does not vanish (see \Cref{complexnonvanishing}).
 It vanishes in restriction to $S$ if and only if all the intersections $S\cap \mathcal O_n$ have ``exceptional dimension'' (i.e. complex dimension $\geq 1$).

-In the applications we develop further, $H/L\subset G/K$ will be Mumford--Tate domains of Hodge structures and $S\subset \Gamma \backslash G/K$ is the image of the period map of a variation of Hodge structure.
+In the applications we develop in the next sections, $H/L\subset G/K$ will be Mumford--Tate domains of Hodge structures and $S\rightarrow \Gamma \backslash G/K$ is the period map of a polarized variation of Hodge structure.
 In \Cref{generictransversality}, we give an algebraic characterization of when the form $\pi_*p^*\omega_{G/H}$ is non-zero in restriction to some analytic variation of Hodge structure.